-I, \\\\\\, hereby appeal the disciplinary action taken against me pursuant to Article 16 of the collective bargaining Agreement between the Foothill-De Anza Community College District and ACE.
+- , hereby appeal the disciplinary action taken against me suant to Article 16 of the collective bargaining Agreement between the Foothill-De za Community College District and ACE.

+All za Community Conege District and ACL.

 I request a hearing on the grounds that:

-- \ I did not commit the acts or omissions alleged as the events upon which the cause for discipline is based. - \\\\ The acts or omission(s) alleged do not amount to cause for dismissal, demotion, or suspension. - \\\\ The penalty imposed is excessive or unreasonable. - \\\\\ The required procedure was not followed.
+I did not commit the acts or omissions alleged as the events upon which the cause for discipline is based.

+The acts or omission(s) alleged do not amount to cause for dismissal, demotion, or suspension.

+The penalty imposed is excessive or unreasonable.

+The required procedure was not followed.

 Dated:

 (signature)